microsoft/CsWinRT/src/Samples/NetProjectionSample/README.md

 ## Known issues

 When opening and building the sample (*CppWinRTComponentProjectionSample.sln*) in Visual Studio, you may see errors similar to below in the Visual Studio Error List window.
-The build for the proejction will still succeed, and the errors will go away when closing and reopening the solution after building.
+The build for the projection will still succeed, and the errors will go away when closing and reopening the solution after building.

 > Error Path 'C:\...\CsWinRT-master\src\Samples\Net5ProjectionSample\_build\x64\Debug\SimpleMathComponent\bin\SimpleMathComponent\SimpleMathComponent.winmd' is not a file or directory	SimpleMathProjection	C:\Users\...\CsWinRT-master\src\Samples\Net5ProjectionSample\SimpleMathProjection\EXEC	1